Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 Importing vats perform `syscall.retireImport` when they can neither reach nor recognize an import.
 If the Presence was never used in virtualized data or as a weak key, this will happen at the end of the crank in which the Presence is collected.
 Otherwise, the vat may do `syscall.dropImport` now, and `syscall.retireImport` much later.

-The kernel translates `syscall.retireImport` into kernelspace (krefs), deletes the importing vat's clist entry, and decrements the kernel object's "recognizable" refcount.
+The kernel translates `syscall.retireImport` into kernelspace (krefs), deletes the importing vat's clist entry, and decrements the kernel object's "recognizable" refcount (if the object still exists).
 If this results in zero, the kref is pushed onto the `maybeFreeKrefs` list for post-delivery processing as described below.
 No other work is necessary.

+When `syscall.retireImport` goes to decref "recognizable", the reason the object might not still exist is that the exporter might have already done `syscall.retireExport`, which deletes the kernel object table entry (along with the refcounts).
+This will queue a `dispatch.retireImport` to all importers, but this importing vat may not have seen it yet.
+So `syscall.retireImport` must be tolerant of the object being missing.
+In this case, it merely has to delete the clist entry.

 ## syscall.retireExport Processing